rktoomey/rkt-presentations/specs2-presentation/qa/qa.md

 <b>Eric:</b>
 <br/>
 <br/>
-One thing I noticed is that I often split examples in 2:
+One thing I noticed is that I often split examples in two:
 <br/>
 <code>
   "this should do that" ! e1^